Mike-Mercer/Binance-REST-Test/README.md

 While waiting, it checks orders state using REST endpoint `Get order`.
 If the order's state is unknown due to the bug, this fact will be logged with the order's creation time, ID and the time passed since creation.
-### In another words, the time how long we was unable to know the actual order's status.
+### In other words, the time how long we were unable to know the actual order's status.

-Also the log will contain timing taken by REST request to the binance API to excecute (milliseconds)
+Also the log will contain timing taken by REST request to the binance API to execute (milliseconds)

 ## Some results